-Selection Score on Score whole to the some and appro m in sufficient q anch conditions or at the feedlot must be fed a opriate diet for their age and species and which is fed uantity so that they sustain full health and normal y over their maximum foreseeable lifespan. must have dail narian. y access to food, unless otherwise required by a Body period Condition Score e (BCS) must be assessed during regular observationing, 30 days post-weaning, 90 days before calving, aginning of breeding season. on a 9-point so lit, 98% of cattle and calves must have a BCS of 3 or cale.
-(There must be less than 2% with a BCS less individual treate to acceptable imal with a BCS of less than 3 must be under atment and nutritional care in order to bring BCS back levels. ### /F2" below also. ς 3 95% d of cattle and cal e must be less t Note: any ani nutrition plan ves must have a BCS of 7 or less on a 9-point scale. han 5% with a BCS of 8 or 9.) mal with a BCS of 8 or 9 must have a documented in concert with the nutritionist and veterinarian in BCS back to acceptable levels.
-FW1 healti h.
-Unacc s considered a Core Criterion as evidence of animal the site may result in probation from the American ☐ Yes ☐ No ☐ N/A /50 Score Appearance Condition 1 emaciated skeletal 2 poor very thin with bony protuberance 3 thin thin fat cover cut off for certification, under fails 4 borderline light fat cover over ribs, muster, hip 5 moderate light fat cover over all body parts 6 good medium fat cover 7 very good frame fat cover is balanced 8 fat fat deposits, tailhead, dewlap 9 obese excessive fat deposits, tailhead, etc. • than 7 э.
-Audito or note: See "P/l F 2" below also. ĺ
+Selection Score on Score All cat whole to the reprod must have dailg narian. y access to food, unless otherwise required by a Body period Condition Score e (BCS) must be assessed during regular observation ning, 30 days post-weaning, 90 days before calving, a ginning of breeding season. : on a 9-point so it, 98% of cattle and calves must have a BCS of 3 or cale.
+(There must be less than 2% with a BCS less Note: Any an individual treato acceptable imal with a BCS of less than 3 must be under atment and nutritional care in order to bring BCS back levels.
+F2" below also.
+3 95% d of cattle and cal e must be less t Note: any ani nutrition plan wes must have a BCS of 7 or less on a 9-point scale. han 5% with a BCS of 8 or 9.) mal with a BCS of 8 or 9 must have a documented in concert with the nutritionist and veterinarian in BCS back to acceptable levels.
+FW1 healtl h.
+Unacc s considered a Core Criterion as evidence of animal the site may result in probation from the American ☐ Yes ☐ No ☐ N/A /50 Score Appearance Condition 1 emaciated skeletal 2 poor very thin with bony protuberance 3 thin thin fat cover cut off for certification, under fails 4 borderline light fat cover over ribs, muster, hip 5 moderate light fat cover over all body parts 6 good medium fat cover 7 very good frame fat cover is balanced 8 fat fat deposits, tailhead, dewlap 9 obese excessive fat deposits, tailhead, etc. • than 7 7 and compare t Po Po all cattle and calves with BCS less than 3 or greater to the total number of cattle and calves. ercentage of cattle and calves with BCS of 3 or above ercentage of cattle and calves with BCS of 7 or less.
+F 2" below also.